pradeep1991singh/cordova-plugin-secure-key-store/README.md

 cordova plugin add https://github.com/pradeep1991singh/cordova-plugin-secure-key-store
 ```

-## Usage:
+## Usage

-### This plugin will add two new methods to window scope,
-one is for encrypting and other for decrypting keys.
+- This plugin will add two new methods to window scope, one is for encrypting and other for decrypting keys.

-For encrypting string `window.SksEncrypt` and  for decrypting `window.SksDecrypt`
+- For encrypting string `window.SksEncrypt` and  for decrypting `window.SksDecrypt` :

 ```js
 window.SksEncrypt("key", 'string to encrypt', function(response) {